-1: In our shop we have been modifying the plates by milling down the outside of the plate and drilling through the stud holes.
-We tap the threads all the way through and install long bolts from the inside backing them up with locknuts on the outside of the plate.
-This adds many additional (fresh) threads in the magnesium/aluminum plate, and locks everything in place with the nuts.
-This is a great solution, but will require an exchange of the plate to provide this service to our online customers.
+Our billet aluminum plate replaces the original cast part (the magnesium versions have especially weak threads).
+We tap threads all the way through and install long bolts from the inside backing them up with locknuts on the outside of the plate.
+This adds considerable strength and locks everything in place with the nuts.